New Zealand judge upholds Kim Dotcom extradition ruling | New Country 923

 WELLINGTON, New Zealand (AP) — A New Zealand judge on Monday upheld an earlier court ruling that flamboyant internet entrepreneur Kim Dotcom and three of his colleagues can be extradited to the U.S. to face criminal charges.

-Dotcom, who lives in New Zealand, has been fighting extradition since then in a case which has moved with glacial slowness at times.
-And Monday’s decision won’t be the last, with the case likely to be appealed up to New Zealand’s Supreme Court.
+Dotcom, who lives in New Zealand, has been fighting extradition in a case which has moved with glacial slowness at times.
+And Monday’s decision won’t be the last, with the case likely to be appealed up to New Zealand’s Supreme Court, a process that could take another year or two.

 The New Zealand district court ruled in 2015 that Dotcom and the others were eligible for extradition on the charges.